emmydynamics/emmydynamics/README.md

 🌱 I’m currently learning data anayltics
 - 📫 How to reach me: emmiydynamics on twitter
-- how tpo reach me: Emmanuel Oluleti on linkdin
+- how to reach me: Emmanuel Oluleti on linkdin
 -  ⚡ Fun fact: am good